 Where did it originate

 The CIBC Read to Succeed Program began in 2002 in Vancouver with the Western Hockey League’s Vancouver Giants and since has grown to include other teams such as the Moose Jaw Warriors, and the Brandon Wheat Kings.
 The program is aimed at grades 1 to 4 students and schools interested in participating are encouraged to contact the Blades Community Relations department.

 Purpose of the Program

-The program emphasizes the importance of reading, receiving a good education and performing to the best of your abilities.
+The program emphasizes the importance of reading, recieving a good education, and performing to the best of your abilities.

 This program teaches early and middle years students that reading can be fun.
 Players of the Saskatoon Blades will be promoting the message that reading is not only a critical skill; it’s a tool that can deliver exciting adventures and open up a world of opportunities for students.